 Summerville, S.C.—South Carolina Research Authority (SCRA) announces six SC Launch Client Companies recently have been awarded grants for a combined total of $250,000.

-Quitchet is a real estate platform that unites buyers and sellers, agents, team leaders, brokers, realtor associations and multiple listing services with a seamless system that simplifies the entire home buying and selling process.
-The app allows buyers, sellers and realtors to create a “wish list” for their ideal home, then it searches for homes which match those criteria, schedules showings at times that are convenient for the buyer, seller and realtor, maps and plans the realtors’ showings, provides feedback to all parties, allows easy comparison of homes, aid and improves safety for both the buyer, seller and realtor.
+Quitchet is a real estate platform that unites buyers and sellers, agents, team leaders, brokers, realtor associations, and multiple listing services with a seamless system that simplifies the entire home buying and selling process.
+The app allows buyers, sellers, and realtors to create a “wish list” for their ideal home, then it searches for homes that match those criteria, schedules showings at times that are convenient for the buyer, seller, and realtor, maps and plans the realtors’ showings, provides feedback to all parties, allows easy comparison of homes, aid and improves safety for both the buyer, seller and realtor.
 The Greenville-based company received a $50,000 grant.

-Cycle Clarity is team of physicians, computer engineers and biostaticians dedicated to improving the world of fertility treatment through the application of cognitive computing in healthcare.
-Through the use of the latest generation of machine learning, Cycle Clarity has developed a better understanding of the multi factorial causes of infertility allowing for a more individualized approach to infertility testing and treatment.
+Cycle Clarity is a team of physicians, computer engineers, and biostatisticians dedicated to improving the world of fertility treatment through the application of cognitive computing in healthcare.
+Through the use of the latest generation of machine learning, Cycle Clarity has developed a better understanding of the multifactorial causes of infertility, allowing for a more individualized approach to infertility testing and treatment.
 The Awendaw-based company received a $50,000 grant.

 Two other companies have received SCRA Academic Startup Assistance Program (ASAP) grants.
 These grants are available to for-profit companies sponsored by an academic institution to assist an early-stage company in achieving one or more critical milestones toward commercialization that will serve as the foundation for pursuing follow-on funding.